 An uncelebrated hero of supple skin is kiwi.
 This tangy-sweet treat packs more vitamin C per ounce than practically any other fruit.
 Vitamin C helps maintain the collagen in our skin, keeping it firm.
 But this nutrient can quickly evaporate through exposure to air, water, or heat, Moores says.
 Kiwi is an ideal carrier since it locks in the juicy benefits firmly beneath its furry skin.

 foods for your skin: sunflower seeds

 Slow down the development of saggy, wrinkled skin by spooning sunflower seeds over salad or yogurt.
 These seeds are replete with vitamin E — a powerful antioxidant that decelerates the aging of skin cells, keeping us looking younger longer.
+If you were to check here the medicinal properties of sunflower oil, you’d know that most of them are responsible for the efficacity of becoming a proper acne treatment.
 Vitamin E is also known for its ability to diminish the appearance of scars.

 foods for your skin: turkey